aryank1301/Sprint-2/README.md

 #
-The PowerCenter Client is an application used to define sources and targets, build mappings and mapplets with the transformation logic, and create workflows to run the mapping logic.
-The PowerCenter Client connects to the repository through the PowerCenter Repository Service to modify repository metadata.
+Informatica PowerCenter is an ETL tool that is used to enterprise extract, transform, and load the data from the sources.
+We can build enterprise data warehouses with the help of the Informatica PowerCenter.
+The Informatica PowerCenter produces the Informatica Crop.

+The Informatica PowerCenter is extracting data from its source, transforming this data according to requirements, and loading this data into a target data warehouse.

+The main components of Informatica PowerCenter are its client tools, server, repository, and repository server.
+Both the PowerCenter server and repository server make up the ETL layer, which is used to complete the ETL processing.

 STEPS INVOLVED